 So, now I will discuss the six-stage inauguration approach to personalized learning.

 Before jumping into the practice to personalized learning, the teacher or the mentor should understand the learners and their capabilities well.
-This stage is crucial as this assessment will allow the mentor to plan and execute the approaches better.
+This stage is crucial as this assessment will allow the mentor to come up with a personalized learning plan and execute the approaches better.

-In this method, the mentor will create profiles for the individual learners.
-The mention will try to find out three answers in the following terms –
+In this method, the mentor will create profiles for individual learners.
+The mention will try to find out three answers in the following terms

 After identifying the needs of the learners, the mentor will try to create a learning environment.
 The learning environment will be suitable for each individual student but there will some form of scope for collaboration and team-playing.